Deciding which are the best soccer leagues in the World is not easy.

 The Portuguese Primeira Liga features three major clubs – known as the “Big Three”: SL Benfica, FC Porto and Sporting CP who are permanently fighting for the first position.

 Despite the competitiveness among them, the overall squad quality is not very impressive if we look at the rest of the first division clubs.
-Don’t forget there is a huge lack of money to sign in new players and stars due to the country’s financial and economic difficulties.
+There is a tremendous lack of money to signing in new players and stars due to the country’s financial and economic difficulties; plus TV rights deals are far to providing as impressive amounts of cash as in other European leagues.

-Nonetheless, there are always surprises during the season and some strong sides are starting to emerge.
+Nonetheless, there are always surprises during the season and some stronger sides are starting to emerge (such as SC Braga and Vitória SC).
 New youth players (homegrown or international) appear when least expected and bring excitement and play quality to the matches.
+This is where Portuguese clubs excel: their scouting departments are able to find young foreign players at low prices who are then grown in the Primeira Liga and sold by millions of Euros to richer teams a few months/years later.

 Portugal has produced some of best soccer players in the World over the years — there’s no need in referring names like Cristiano Ronaldo, Luís Figo, Rui Costa, Vítor Baía or Eusébio that have amazed millions of spectators across the Globe — and the Primeira Liga was their birth place.
 Don’t be surprised to see many more future football legends coming from the Portuguese domestic league.